princepoirier/capstone-weather/module-d.md

    }
    ```

+**Step 9: Write a function named setCurrentWeather**<br />
-1. Write a function named `setCurrentWeather` that will receive an Object parameter named `data`, then call the new function directly below the definition, passing the `current` object holding the data as the argument:
+Write a function named `setCurrentWeather` that will receive an Object parameter named `data`, then call the new function directly below the definition, passing the `current` object holding the data as the argument:

    ```js
    let setCurrentWeather = (data) => {